opauloh/jest-cypress-react-babel-webpack/README.md

   debug()
 })
 ```
+- Snapshots are good, but consider thinking about put them inline instead of creating a new file, because the files can become very long and unreadable

+- Snapshots can be useful to test components, because they can test the render of the elements

 ### identity-obj-proxy
 - This library allow us to identity object using ES6 proxies.
 Useful for mocking webpack imports.
 For instance, you can tell Jest to mock this object as imported CSS modules; then all your className lookups on the imported styles object will be returned as-is.